moveit/moveit_tutorials/doc/ompl_interface/ompl_interface_tutorial.rst

 Other Settings
 ^^^^^^^^^^^^^^

 Depending on the planner you are using, other settings are available for tuning/parameter sweeping.
-The default values for these settings are auto-generated in the MoveIt!
-Setup Assistant and are listed in the ``ompl_planning.yaml`` file - you are encouraged to tweak them.
+The default values for these settings are auto-generated in the MoveIt Setup Assistant and are listed in the ``ompl_planning.yaml`` file - you are encouraged to tweak them.

 OMPL Optimization Objectives
 ----------------------------

 Several planners that are part of the OMPL planning library are capable of optimizing for a specified optimization objective.
 This tutorial describes that steps that are needed to configure these objectives.
-The optimal planners that are currently exposed to MoveIt! are:
+The optimal planners that are currently exposed to MoveIt are:

 * geometric::RRTstar
 * geometric::PRMstar